Skip navigation

 How does the venue price its internet?

 The property may charge by bandwidth used, it may change per device, or it may charge by bandwidth used per device.
 Klein says that, for him, pricing per device is the easiest to understand and to estimate.
-The venue may not be flexible in how it prices, but its costs should be spelled out.
+The venue may not be flexible in how it prices, but its costs should be clearly spelled out.

 What is the cost for ethernet connections?